shanamatthews/static-site-generator/posts/week-notes-5-16-23.md

 draft: true
 ---

+Whew, I'm so behind on week notes!

 ## Producing

 ### Work

-Whew, I'm so behind on week notes!
+Things are going well in the new docs eng role.
+I've been spending mots of my time working with another engineer at the company to upgrade our docs site from Gatsby 2.x to Gatsby 5.
+We've made it to Gatsby 4 so far but it has been anything but painless.

+Our site has some hacked together custom Gatsby plugins

 ### Life